N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

     make install && \
     cd / && rm -rf ethminer
 ```
-In this command we first clone the repo on a folder called `ethminer`.
-We then basically follow the building instruction from the ethminer repo, but before the configuring, we use a big `sed` command to edit the **Hunter configuration**.
+In this command, we first clone the repo on a folder called `ethminer`.
+We then basically follow the building instruction from the ethminer repo.
+But before the configuring, we use a big `sed` command to edit the **Hunter configuration**.
 This is necessary since without this modification, Hunter is going to try to fetch Boost on Bintray and **fail**.
-Downloading manualy Boost is not going to work either, since the **hash does not correspond** to the one expected by Hunter, hence this modification with `sed`.
+Downloading manually Boost is not going to work either.
+The **hash does not correspond** to the one expected by Hunter, hence this modification with `sed`.
 More details [here](https://unix.stackexchange.com/questions/652841/boost-continually-fails-to-download-while-using-cmake-for-ethminer).\
 Once the modification of the Hunter `config.cmake` file is done, we generate the build configuration with 4 flags. `-DETHASHCL=OFF` **disable OpenCL**, since it is for AMD GPUs.
-However, ethminer is able to mine on both AMD and Nvidia GPUs at the same time.
+However, ethminer can mine on both AMD and Nvidia GPUs at the same time.
 So if you want to mine Ethereum on such a hardware configuration, enable OpenCL with `-DETHASHCL=ON`. `-DAPICORE=ON` Enables the API (more details on that later). `-DETHASHCUDA=ON` makes sure **CUDA support is enabled**.
-And finally `-DBINKERN=OFF` prevent the installation of AMD binary kernels (once again, enable if you want to use AMD GPUs).\
+And finally `-DBINKERN=OFF` prevent the installation of AMD binary kernels (once again, enable it if you want to use AMD GPUs).\
-Once this is done we actually build ethminer, then install it (so that it is in our `$PATH`). and finally **delete the repo directory** as we do not need any of these files anymore.\
+Once this is done, we build ethminer, then install it (so that it is in our `$PATH`). and finally **delete the repo directory** as we do not need any of these files anymore.\

 Now we **expose port `3333`** (or any other port that you want to use, but make sure that this is the same port as the one in your `mining.sh` script) to access the API.
 The API is a **simple web page** with a few statistics such as the list of the GPUs, their temperature, fan speed and hash rate.
 This is helpful since we can **easily access all these informations** without having to look at the **docker logs**.
 ```Dockerfile